 Best Food Facts recently received a question from Greg Shute on our YouTube video, What Do You Want to Know About GMO Food?
 GMO Safety.
 Greg asked, "Why do my children have food alleries and why have food allergies reached epidemic levels since GMO foods have been introduced to our food supply?
-Could it be that our bodies do NOT digest them just as unmodified foods and that a significant porportion of the population is now having their bodies view many of the foods as foreign substances?
+Could it be that our bodies do NOT digest them just as unmodified foods and that a significant proportion of the population is now having their bodies view many of the foods as foreign substances?
 Why is Europe not seeing the numbers of food allergies that the USA is seeing?"

 Best Food Facts recently received a comment on YouTube stating, "The worry is that there are no external differences between GM corn and non-GM corn.
 The problem lies within.
 The GM corn has been developed to produce its own pesticide, and often the crops are registered as pesticides.
 This cannot be washed off as they are genetically engineered to make the toxins internally.
 This means that target pests eat any part of the plant and die as their guts split open.
 Since the introduction of GM foods the incidence of allergies in children has skyrocketed."

-Connie Diekman, Registered Dietitian and past president of the Academy of Nutrition and Dietietics, Connie Diekman, links up with Farrah Brown, a part-time nurse and full-time mom, to talk about whether genetically-modified foods are more or less nutritious than other foods.
+Connie Diekman, Registered Dietitian and past president of the Academy of Nutrition and Dietetics, links up with Farrah Brown, a part-time nurse and full-time mom, to talk about whether genetically-modified foods are more or less nutritious than other foods.

 Food made from genetically-modified organisms (GMOs) is a top-of-mind issue for some consumers, and the subject has been the focus of television programs like The Doctors, which recently featured a segment on GMOs and GMO labeling.
 We asked Dr. Patrick Byrne, professor of plant breeding and genetics at Colorado State University, to provide his opinion on the subject of labeling genetically modified foods.

-A recent blog post from Food & Water Watch in the The Huffington Post raised concerns about genetically-engineered (GE) sweet corn.
+A recent blog post from Food & Water Watch in the The Huffington Post raised concerns about genetically engineered (GE) sweet corn.
 Previously, we posted information from experts regarding the effect of GE foods on human health.
 We asked those experts to weigh in on the GE sweet corn issue.